1. Commercialization of intellectual property: Utilization of 12 patent applications

 As published in two papers in PLOS ONE, 2015 and in one paper in Plant Cell, 1999, respectively

-Creation of productivity-enhanced plants by genome editing* of genes for suppressed greening (sug), contributing to efficient production of nutraceuticals and biofuel in plants (Column)
+Creation of productivity-enhanced plants by genome editing* of genes for suppressed greening (sug), contributing to efficient production of nutraceuticals and biofuel in plants (Research; Column)

 *genome editing: Targeted alterations to DNA caused by gene editing are equivalent to that occurring in nature such as complete knockout (KO) of a gene, and foods made by KO can now be sold in Japan after reporting to the Ministry of Health, Labor and Welfare (MHLW).